jakegrigsby/daze/README.md

     return _sparsity
 ```
-1) The Models expects components to be functions.
+1) The Models expect components to be functions.
 However, many components need some sort of argument, like the `rho` and `beta` terms above.
 We get around this using inner functions and closures.
 Basically, the public function takes the params you need, and returns an inner function that can use those values.
+For consistency's sake, our implementations do this whether they need to or not.
+But you could just as easily write a function that takes a `**forward_pass` arg and pass that straight into the Model.
 2) Use of `@dz.tracing.trace_graph`.
-This is a decorator that is functionally similar to `@tf.function`, but is able to warn you about repeated retraces - which is a common bug.
-Basically, write the function as you would normally, add the `trace_graph` decorator, and it'll give you more information if you messed something up.
+This is a decorator that is functionally similar to `@tf.function`, but is able to warn you about frequent retraces - a common bug that makes you better off not compiling the graph.
+Basically, write the function as you would normally, add the `@trace_graph` decorator, and it'll give you more information if you messed something up.
 3) Compatability decorators.
 You'll see these all over the source code.
 They're from `dz.enforce` and they're meant to help the Models verify that the forward passes calculate everything the loss function needs.
 Basically, pick one of `@ae_compatible`, `@vae_compatible` or `@gan_compatible` (depending on what you're doing) and add that on the next line __after__ `@trace_graph`